SyntheticStars/MAL-Scrubber/README.md

 OR

-9) Sit back and watch all you list entries disappear one by one.
+9) Sit back and watch all your list entries disappear one by one.

 Note: The steps above takes 15 minutes, in the worst case, just look it up in YT if you need help with the webdriver and python enviroment.
 There are simple 2-4 minute videos for each of the 1st 3 steps and that is with(!) the explanation.